Package Leaflet: Information for the User

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date stated on the package after CAD.
 The expiration date is the last day of the month indicated.
-Use Rivastigmina cinfa oral solution in the month following the first opening of the bottle.
+Use Rivastigmine Cinfa oral solution in the month following the first opening of the bottle.

 This medication does not require special storage conditions.

-It is presented in the form of a transparent and yellowish aqueous solution.
+It is presented in the form of a clear, yellow aqueous solution.

 It is presented in amber glass bottles with a child-resistant closure.
-Along with the oral solution, a dosing syringe is included.
+A dosing syringe is included with the oral solution.

 Each package contains a bottle with 120 ml of oral solution.